robweber/xbmcbackup/README.txt

 XBMC Backup

+DISCLAIMER: It has been well documented in the XBMC forum that not using a separate, backups only, directory can result in other non-backup files being deleted when the backup rotation clean operation runs.
+This is a known bug, and for now the only fix is to not mix your backup data in the same folder as other files.
+Once this is fixed it will cease to be a problem.
+Keep this in mind when setting your backup destination - you have been warned.

 About:
 I've had to recover my database, thumbnails, and source configuration enough times that I just wanted a quick easy way to back them up.
 That is what this addon is meant to do.